-Jon Tracey is a public historian focused on soldier experience, medical care, and veteran life in the Civil War era.
+Jon Tracey is a public historian focused on soldier experience, medical care, memory, and veteran life in the Civil War era.
 He holds a BA in History from Gettysburg College with minors in Public History and Civil War Era Studies and an MA from West Virginia University in Public History with a Certificate in Cultural Resource Management.
-Previously, he worked several seasons with the National Park Service, including three summers at Gettysburg National Military Park.
+Previously, he worked several seasons with the National Park Service.
 Most of his recent research focuses on either the complex topic of historical memory of the Civil War or Camp Letterman General Hospital, the largest hospital in the aftermath of the Battle of Gettysburg.
-He is currently a Historian/Cultural Resource Program Manager for the National Park Service.
+He is currently a Historian/Cultural Resource Program Manager.

 Selected Publications and Presentations:

 - “Benjamin Watkins Leigh, Johnson’s Division,” “James Bedell, 7th Michigan Cavalry,” and “Hannibal Howell, 76th New York,” Killed at Gettysburg, http://killedatgettysburg.org/.